Kamran-Afzali/Kamran-Afzali.github.io/_posts/twitter.md

 ## Step 3:

 Search tweets on the topic of your choice; narrow the number of tweets as you see fit and decide on whether or not to include retweets.
 I decided to include 100 tweets each for Canada and Scotland, plus decided not to include retweets, so as to avoid duplicate tweets impacting the evaluation.
+You can do the same analysis with the hashtags.
+In this case, you’ll want to use the hashtags variable from the rtweet package.

 ## Step 4: